 Please read the RULES FOR SITE USE when beginning your work on KPBS and review them annually as you begin your fieldwork.
 The senior project leaders are responsible for communicating these rules to all participants on their projects.
 You must complete a Research/User Permit Application and read Safety and Konza Hazards before working on KPBS.
-Your signature on that form indicates that you will abide by these rules.
+Your submission for a Reasearch/User permit indicates that you will abide by these rules.

 SMOKING - The prairie is extremely vulnerable to fire.
 SMOKING ANYWHERE ON THE SITE (INCLUDING BUILDINGS) IS PROHIBITED.

 EMERGENCIES/WILDFIRES - A CODE ORANGE SYSTEM is employed to deal with accidental fires or other emergencies on Konza.
 To activate the CODE ORANGE SYSTEM call: